YTlabNTU/ytlabntu.github.io/_pages/team/_posts/2019-05-15-hsu-yu-ting.md

   - "National Taiwan University, B.S. in Civil Engineering"
 ---

-I am currently associate professor at NTU.......... to be update
+I am a associate professor at National Taiwan University.
+I live in Luzhou and my dream is to buy a mansion in Taipei.